monas0x/TryHackMe-Cybersecurity101/linux-fundamentals-part-2.md

 |myfile| Name of the file |

 To change user use `su username` and provide password.
-If I need help about a command I will use `man "command name"`.
+If I need help about a command, I will use `man "command name"`.

 ## Task 6 - Common Directories
 In Linux, the filesystem is organized into directories, each serving a specific purpose.
-Some directories store system files, others hold user data, temporary files, or configuration settings.
+Some directories store system files, while others hold user data, temporary files, or configuration settings.
 | Directory | Description |
 |-----------|-------------|
 | /etc      | Contains system and application configuration files |